Tinkerforge/doc/en/source/Partners.rst

   .. container:: partnerdisclaimer

-    All other brand names and trademarks are the property of their respective owners and are used for descriptive purposes only.
+    All brand names and trademarks are the property of their respective owners and are used for descriptive purposes only.